gchase/re-compare/README.md

 p is an array of the tokens of the expression we are currently deriving.
 After the method ends p[0] holds the result of the current expression, in our case an ast.
 We create an ast node for a star token using the ast of the sub-expression in p[1] which was already calculated.
-Ast nodes all inherit from the base class Ast in generic_ast.py They all have a member names sons containing a list of the sub-tree's (can be empty).
+Ast nodes all inherit from the base class Ast in generic_ast.py .

+All Ast nodes have a member names sons containing a list of the sub-tree's (can be empty).
 They also implement a basic `to_re2_string()` method (can be overriden by an inheriting class) They all have a similar structure.
 Here's an example of an OR ast node for re2 grammar: